jeremenichelli/typeform-payload-helpers/README.md

 - Run `yarn test` to make sure there's no regression.
 - Submit a PR 🎉

-_You can do `yarn test --watch` when working on TDD mode._
+-You can do `yarn test --watch` when working on TDD mode.

 ### TODO

-- Add stronger tests against more complex blocks.
-- Add useful links to documentation.
 - Add linting and precommit hooks.